dishan1223/otakushelf/README.md

 </div>

-- Track your favorite manga and anime.
+- Track your favorite manga.
 - Discover new content from built-in online sources.
 - Sync your library across devices.
-- Customize your reading experience with various settings.
 - Open-source and community-driven development.

-> 📌 Pull requests are welcome
+> 📌 Pull Requests are welcome

 ## 🚀 Tech Stack